 How Do I Become a Refrigeration Technician in Texas?

-Nowadays, many refrigeration technicians obtain postsecondary training.8 The Refrigeration Technologies program at the TWS campus in Houston can be completed in as little as seven months.
+Nowadays, many refrigeration technicians obtain postsecondary training.8 The Refrigeration Technologies program, an HVAC and refrigeration training program at the TWS campus in Houston can be completed in as little as seven months.
 You’ll receive hands-on training in the fundamentals of refrigeration, electricity and green technology.
 You will also be instructed in safely handling refrigerants, troubleshooting HVAC/R problems and many other skills.

 The program offers both day and night classes, so you can adapt your training schedule to your needs.
 Upon graduation, you receive a diploma and are ready for entry-level in positions in the Texas refrigeration job market.